Hazeman27/save-princesses/README.md

 ### Map Generation

 Map generation is realized through simple algorithm with stack.
 Simply put, we just walk entire map by pushing each coordinate onto stack.
-If we encounter a dead end, we can easily backtrack by popping coordinates from the stack.
+If we've encounter a dead end, we can easily backtrack by popping coordinates from the stack.
 There isn't really much to stay about the logic of this algorithm, more challenging part (*at least for me*) is to create walls between paths.
 The most important bit is this `while` loop: